VuokkoVuorinnen/Labo4/README.md

 	$ vagrant up

 Note that the BATS tests are run automatically.
-The ServerSpec tests have to be run by issues the following command:
+The ServerSpec tests have to be run by issuing the following command:

 	$ rake spec